chirun-ncl/chirun/README.md

   ensure that the SSL CA certificates are installed by running:
     - `sudo /Applications/Python\ 3.X/Install\ Certificates.command`

+---

 ### Quick Installation
  * Create a Python3 virtualenv: `virtualenv -p python3 coursebuilder_env` and activate it: `source ./coursebuilder_env/bin/activate`
  * Install makeCourse: `pip install git+https://github.com/coursebuilder-ncl/makecourse.git`

 The command `makecourse` is now available for use.
 You should now compile the sample course and ensure everything works.

+#### Upgrade Instructions
+ * Run the following command with the virtualenv active to upgrade the installed version of `makecourse`:
+ * `pip install --upgrade git+https://github.com/coursebuilder-ncl/makecourse.git`

+---

 ### Development installation
  * Create a Python3 virtualenv: `virtualenv -p python3 coursebuilder_env` and activate it: `source ./coursebuilder_env/bin/activate`